Understanding the Ex of Wheel and Axle: A full breakdown

 The Core Concept of Wheel and Axle

 At its simplest, a wheel and axle is a setup where a wheel is attached to an axle, allowing it to rotate smoothly while reducing the force needed to turn the wheel.
-That's why this design is not only efficient but also durable, making it a preferred choice in various mechanical applications.
+But this design is not only efficient but also durable, making it a preferred choice in various mechanical applications.
 The key idea here is that by rotating the axle, the wheel spins, but the overall movement is more controlled and less resistant.

 The official docs gloss over this.
 That's a mistake.